mcanog/maven-azure-integration/README.md

-# Integration of a Maven project with
+# Integration of a Maven project with SonarCloud and Azure

 This projects shows how the integration of a Maven project works with SonarCloud.
 To run: